armaanshah96/tw-na-internship-project/readme.md

 # Hello!

-This repository was created so that you could get a jump start on implementing your project.
+This repository was created as baseline for your project.

 This readme assumes you're using the professional edition of Intellij which should handle a lot of details for you.
-Anything you need to know though can likely be found on the [maven site](https://maven.apache.org/guides/getting-started/maven-in-five-minutes.html).
+Anything you need to know  can likely be found on the [maven site](https://maven.apache.org/guides/getting-started/maven-in-five-minutes.html).

 Intellij tips
 - Edit your run configuration (upper left corner, dropdown arrow, 'Edit configurations...') to hot swap classes on update